What is the Minimum Required Licenses?

 Disconnected Downstream

-Do you have System Center Configuration Manager (SCCM)/Microsoft Endpoint Manager Configuration Manager (MEMCM)?
+Do you have Microsoft Configuration Manager (ConfigMgr/SCCM)?

 Root WSUS Upstream Server

 The other software update points on the site are configured as replicas of the first software update point.
 The first installation of the software update point is on the Root WSUS Upstream Server.
-A root WSUS upstream server is defined as a system that synchronizes directly with Microsoft Update and requires a ‘Single or Upstream’ license.
+A root WSUS upstream server is defined as a system that synchronizes directly with Microsoft Update and requires a ‘Single or Upstream’ licence.

 Downstream Replica